 Missy chirps, ‘But you should know that-’

-‘-as you’re the queen of witches.’
-Missy finishes in a low voice.
+‘-as you’re the Queen of Witches,’ Missy finishes nevertheless in a low voice, almost to herself.

-Granny tries to stare Missy down, but it doesn’t work.
-‘Missy!’
+Granny tries to stare Missy down, but it doesn’t work, as her sister is not even looking her way.
+‘Missy!’ she whispers urgently.

-Missy rambles nervously on… ‘Err… Of course we’ll bring back the necklace… I mean… Granny will find it and bring it back to you!’
+Missy rambles nervously on, ‘Err… Of course we’ll bring back the necklace… I mean… Tara will find it and bring it back to you!’

-Hecate looks at the two sisters.
-Granny smiles nervously.
-I’ll throw a spell on her – transform her to something quiet, like a fish maybe…
+Hekate looks at the two sisters.
+Granny smiles nervously back, thinking feverishly about how to return the situation without getting them both killed.
+I’ll throw a spell on my dang sister – transform her to something quiet, like a fish maybe…

 ‘When… ssssss… will you bring it to me?’